bezant-developers/bezant-chaincode-samples-node/simple-acl/README.md

 docker exec cli peer chaincode query -C bezant-channel -n simple-acl-node --peerAddresses peer0.bezant.example.com:7051 -c '{"Args":["get"]}'
 ```

-2. The above example, it sets key as the invoker's address, but in this functions we set key with provided parameter and it sets the invoker's address as a value.
+2. It sets key as the invoker's address on the above example, , but in this functions we set key with provided parameter and it sets the invoker's address as a value.
    It checks the invoker's address is the same as the address stored through put2 function in get2 function.

 ``put2``